-This behaviour makes it difficult for astronomers to accurately measure the star’s radial velocity – the speed at which it appears to periodically move towards and away from the Earth.
+This behavior makes it difficult for astronomers to accurately measure the star’s radial velocity – the speed at which it appears to periodically move towards and away from the Earth.
 Tiny changes in the radial velocity of a star, caused by the gravitational pull of planets in its vicinity, are commonly used to estimate masses of exoplanets.
 But this method mainly works for systems that have already gone through the fiery early stages of their evolution.

-In the case of Beta Pictoris b, upper limits of the planet’s mass range had been arrived at before using the radial velocity method.
+In the case of Beta Pictoris b, the upper limits of the planet’s mass range had been arrived at before using the radial velocity method.
 To obtain a better estimate, the astronomers used a different method, taking advantage of Hipparcos’ and Gaia’s measurements that reveal the precise position and motion of the planet’s host star in the sky over time.

 “The star moves for different reasons,” says Ignas.
-“First, the star circles around the centre of the Milky Way, just as the Sun does.
+“First, the star circles around the center of the Milky Way, just as the Sun does.
 That appears from the Earth as a linear motion projected on the sky.
 We call it proper motion.
 And then there is the parallax effect, which is caused by the Earth orbiting around the Sun.
 Because of this, over the year, we see the star from slightly different angles.”

 And then there is something that the astronomers describe as ‘tiny wobbles’ in the trajectory of the star across the sky – minuscule deviations from the expected course caused by the gravitational pull of the planet in the star’s orbit.
 This is the same wobble that can be measured via changes in the radial velocity, but along a different direction – on the plane of the sky, rather than along the line of sight.